LucaVas/pycalculator/README.md

 #### History of the project:
+This is my final project of the CS50P course released by Harvard University.
+In the following part, I would like to sum up how the project idea was born, and what were the milestones.

 During the planning phase, trying to decide what kind of project could summarize my CS50P journey, I decided to conduct more research about GUI environment in Python.
 With some experience in front-end web developement, I felt that CS50P gave me a lot in terms of back-end and data manipulation.
 Nevertheless, I felt that I missed the user experience given by a front-end app, and expecially the satisfaction given by seing your application take life.
 Almost parallely, I understood that my understanding of OOP was still very fragile.
 I wanted to find a project where I could strengthen my knowledge in OOP, and especially in the use of classes.